Exabyte-io/documentation/docs/tutorials/dft/chemical/neb-vasp.md

 Additional information on further possible input parameters available for VASP NEB calculations can be retrieved in Ref. [^3].

-Under the ["Important Settings" Tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Workflow Designer Interface](../../../workflow-designer/overview.md), the number of intermediate NEB images should be set to the same value as the one selected previously in the first subworkflow.
-We also remind the reader that the size of the [grid of reciprocal k-points (kgrid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) should be set to 1 x 1 x 1 for the case of chemical molecules such as those considered in the present tutorial.
+Under the ["Important Settings" Tab](../../../workflow-designer/subworkflow-editor/important-settings.md) of the [Workflow Designer Interface](../../../workflow-designer/overview.md), the number of intermediate NEB images should be set to the same value as the one selected previously in the first subworkflow step.

+We also remind the reader that the size of the [grid of reciprocal k-points (kgrid)](../../../models/auxiliary-concepts/reciprocal-space/sampling.md) should be set to 1 x 1 x 1 for the case of chemical molecules, such as those considered in the present tutorial.

 ## Create and Submit Job

-The same set of instructions as in the [alternative NEB tutorial](neb-qe.md#create-job-and-choose-workflow) should now be followed for [importing](../../../workflows/actions/copy-bank.md) the relevant VASP NEB workflow from the [bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md), and for later [selecting](../../../jobs-designer/actions-header-menu/select-workflow.md) it into the new [Job](../../../jobs/overview.md) being [designed](../../../jobs-designer/overview.md).
+The same set of instructions as in the [alternative NEB tutorial](neb-qe.md#create-job-and-choose-workflow) should now be followed for [importing](../../../workflows/actions/copy-bank.md) the relevant VASP NEB workflow from the [bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md), and for later [selecting and adding it](../../../jobs-designer/actions-header-menu/select-workflow.md) into the new [Job](../../../jobs/overview.md) being [designed](../../../jobs-designer/overview.md).

 Since the intermediate images are generated automatically by VASP, only the initial and final structures need to be [imported](../../../jobs-designer/actions-header-menu/select-materials.md) manually into [Job Designer](../../../jobs-designer/overview.md) in this case.